-1 Introduction
+Introduction

-This policy identifies situations where a complainant, either individually or as part of a group, or a group of complainants, might be considered to be habitual or vexatious.
-The following clauses form the Parish Council's Policy for ways of responding to these situations.
+This policy identifies situations where a complainant, either individually or as part of a group, or a group of requesters, might be considered to be habitual or vexatious.
+The following forms the Parish Council's Policy for ways of responding to these situations.

 - 1.1 In this policy the term habitual means 'done repeatedly or as a habit'.
-The term vexatious is recognised in law and means 'denoting an action or the bringer of an action that is brought without sufficient grounds for winning, purely to cause annoyance to the defendant'. - 1.2 This policy intends to assist in identifying and managing persons who seek to be disruptive to the Council through pursuing an unreasonable course of conduct. - 1.3 The term complaint in this policy includes requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998 and reference to the Complaints Procedure is, where relevant, to be interpreted as meaning a request under those Acts. - 1.4 Habitual or vexatious complaints can be a problem for Council staff and members.
-The difficulty in handling such complainants is that they are time consuming and wasteful of recourses in terms of Officer and Member time.
-While the Council endeavours to respond with patience and sympathy to the needs of all complainants there are times when there is nothing further which can reasonably be done to assist or to rectify a real or perceived problem. - 1.5 Raising of legitimate queries or criticisms of a complaints procedure as it progresses, for example if agreed timescales are not met, should not in itself lead to someone being regarded as a vexatious or an unreasonably persistent complainant.
-Similarly, the fact that a complainant is unhappy with the outcome of a complaint and seeks to challenge it once, or more than once, should not necessarily cause him or her to be labelled vexatious or unreasonably persistent. - 1.6 The aim of this policy is to contribute to the overall aim of dealing with all complainants in ways which are demonstrably consistent, fair and reasonable.
+The term vexatious is recognised in law and means 'denoting an action or the bringer of an action that is brought without sufficient grounds for winning, purely to cause annoyance to the defendant'. - 1.2 Indicators that requests (which can be verbal, written, in person, via telephone or information technology) are vexatious are if: - a) they include abusive or aggressive language. - b) requesters can be said to bear a personal grudge or make completely unsubstantiated accusations against the Parish Council, individual Councillors, or specific employees. - c) requests from individuals are unreasonably persistent, frequent, or overlapping. - d) the effort required to meet the request will be so grossly oppressive or a strain on time and resources, that the Parish Council cannot reasonably be expected to comply, no matter how legitimate the matter or valid intentions of the requester. - 1.3 This policy intends to assist in identifying and managing persons who seek to be disruptive to the Council through pursuing an unreasonable course of conduct. - 1.4 The term complaint in this policy includes requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998 and any subsequent modification of this legislation.
+Reference to the Complaints Procedure is, where relevant, to be interpreted as meaning a request under those Acts.

+- 1.5 Habitual or vexatious requests can be a problem for Council staff and members.
+The difficulty in handling such complainants is that they are time consuming and wasteful of recourses in terms of Officer and Councillor time.
+While the Council endeavours to respond with patience and sympathy to the needs of all complainants there are times when there is nothing further which can reasonably be done to assist or to rectify a real or perceived problem. - 1.6 When dealing with any request the Parish Council will consider: - a) the burden complying with requests would bring on it. - b) the motive of the requester. - c) the value or serious purpose of the request. - d) if dealing with the request would cause any harassment of or distress to employees - 1.7 Raising of legitimate queries or criticisms of the progress of a request, for example if agreed timescales are not met, should not in itself lead to someone being regarded as a vexatious or an unreasonably persistent requestor.
+Similarly, the fact that a requestor is unhappy with the outcome of a request and seeks to challenge it once, or more than once, should not necessarily cause him or her to be labelled vexatious or unreasonably persistent. - 1.8 The aim of this policy is to contribute to the overall aim of dealing with all requests in ways which are demonstrably consistent, fair and reasonable.

-2 Habitual or Vexatious Complainants
+2 Habitual or Vexatious Requestors